jcvthibault/biosim-dictionaries/README.md

 Copyright (C) 2013  Julien Thibault, University of Utah

 This project provides logical and data models to prototype a repository for biomolecular simulations.
-Scripts are available to buiild a MySQL DB, along with the Java API to interact with the database (through Hibernate).
+Scripts are available to build a MySQL DB, along with the Java API to interact with the database (through Hibernate).

 A set of dictionaries (including basis sets, force-fields, and computational